When I this question to school administrators, there are three traits which area cited more than any other attributes:

 Why not survey parents of the of the children in the upper grades?
 Two reasons.
 First, they’re looking at what’s ahead for their child, so they’re trying to make their own decisions of what’s in store for their future at the child’s next school, and they’re now sufficiently removed from the initial enrollment experience that they’re more apt to answer the question as to why their children have remained enrolled in the school, rather than why they enrolled their children in the school…and that’s Retention research; not Enrollment research.

 Remember, there’s something your school has that absolutely no other school has.
-If you think you know what that is, or you’d like to know what that is, sent an email to firstname.lastname@example.org with “Most Unique Differentiator” in the subject line.
-I’ll share some of the answers in next month’s article, along with the correct answer.
+If you think you know what that is, or you’d like to know what that is, sent an email to email@example.com with “Most Unique Differentiator” in the subject line.
+You might be surprised to discover you’ve always had what makes your school uniquely remarkable.